David S. Greenberg

 - Counseling a national physician practice company on fraud and abuse and compliance matters.

 - Developing and implementing the overhaul of the compliance program for a health care and social services agency.

-- Defending a hospital system in a US Department of Justice (DOJ) investigation.
+- Defending a medical device company in a special investigation unit (SIU) payer investigation and parallel US Department of Justice (DOJ) investigation.

 - Counseling a national home health company on regulatory, reimbursement, and compliance matters related to its participation in state Medicaid programs.

 - Conducting internal investigations on behalf of multiple skilled nursing facility chains concerning compliance with Medicare program billing and payment rules.

 - Acting as outside general counsel for a nonprofit community health and social service organization.